Loading

 • Traditional: A one-way street.
 A consumer sees an ad, and the communication ends there.
 There is very little direct interaction between the business and the customer.

 • Digital: A two-way conversation.
 Customers can comment on your posts, share your content, and send you direct messages.
 This allows for real-time feedback and helps build a community around your brand.
+Understanding how these digital interactions shape purchasing decisions is explored in depth in our article on digital marketing and consumer behavior.

 4. Measurement and Analytics